Frequently Asked Questions

 - Yes, but the installation does not have any optimizations to reduce writes into the OS disk.
 The usb media will most likely start failing within a few weeks of usage.
 Most common symptom is basic command execution does not work, denied login, etc. More information here.

-- Can I give access to non-admin users to the web control panel?
+- Can I give administrator privileges to non-privileged users to access the web control panel?

 - What is the file

-- Is the database configuration store file for openmediavault.
+- It is the database configuration store file for openmediavault.
 When a change is performed in the web interface, the config value is stored and/or retrieved by RPC to/from this file.
-If this is a save change, then mkconf passes the value to the service configuration file and reloads the daemon in case is necessary.

 - Can I upgrade to Debian Testing/Unstable (Debian Testing/Sid) or use Ubuntu as a base distribution?